ticketmaster/iOS-TicketmasterSDK/README.md

-# iOS-IgniteSDK
+# Ticketmaster Ignite SDK

 iOS implementation of Ticketmaster's Ignite SDK

 ## What is Ignite?

-A collection of mobile frameworks encompassing the User journey of Event Discovery, Purchase, and Entry
+A collection of mobile frameworks encompassing the User journey of Event Discovery, Purchase, and Entry.

 * Overview: https://business.ticketmaster.com/ignite/
 * Documentation: https://ignite.ticketmaster.com/docs/tickets-sdk-overview